catedrasaes-umu/NoSQLDataEngineering/README.md

 The Java project involved in the __Schema evolution analysis__ project is the following one:

-* `es.um.nosql.s13e.evolution`: This project contains some **MapReduce** templates to be used on the MapReduce inference process in order to extract the initial and last timestamps for each variation.
-It also contains the executables to extract and analyze outliers from a NoSQLSchema model.
+* `es.um.unosql.subtypes`: This project contains some **MapReduce** templates to be used on the MapReduce inference process in order to extract the initial and last timestamps for each variation.
+It also contains the executables to extract and analyze outliers from a U-Schema model.
 Lastly it contains some Python utilities to create charts from an outlier CSV file.
 There are several **Main** classes, each one of them launches a certain process.

 ***
 # Object document mappers